welaika/gutenberg_blocks/README.md

 ## HOW TO USE

 Each block have its own folder in this repository contains its own files.
-They can be used placing the files in the right position (explained below) and following `INSTRUCTIONS.md` file inside the block folder.
+They can be used placing the files in the right position (explained below) and following `README.md` file inside the block folder.

-**Before continue follow the instructions inside `setup` folder.**
+**Before continue follow the instructions (`README.md` file) inside `setup` folder.**

 The only one `.php` file must be copied inside `your_wordless_theme/config/initializers/blocks/`